About the pyOpenSci software peer review process#

 Why is pyOpenSci focused on the Python programming language?#

 Python is a general programming language used across many different applications that extend well beyond science.
-The Python package landscape is further highly dynamic and constantly evolving to support many different types of users and developers.
+Furthermore, the Python package landscape is highly dynamic and constantly evolving to support many different types of users and developers.

 As such there is a huge amount of variation in the scientific Python ecosystem in terms of how tools are built, supported and documented.
 This variation can be hard for software users (data scientists for example) to find the right tool to use for their workflow.

 We aspire to help scientists find the high quality, documented and maintained tools that they need to do their science.
-And support developers in maintaining their tools and getting credit for their work
+We also support developers in maintaining their tools and receiving credit for their work.

 Our peer review badge and catalog of tools will help scientists find the tools that they need.
 Our diverse and welcoming community will support maintainers as they maintain their tools.
-Advocating for citation of software will help maintainers get academic credit for their work.
+Advocating for citation of software will also help maintainers receive academic credit for their work.

 Note

-This blog post written by editors from our partner organization, rOpenSci, is a good introduction to pyOpenSci software peer review.
+This blog post written by editors from our partner organization, rOpenSci, is a good introduction to the pyOpenSci software peer review process.

 How do I know that a Python package has been reviewed by pyOpenSci?#